KaylebJay/petz-1/mokapi/README.md

 # Server
 ## function mokapi.cron_clear(cron_time, modname)
 It creates a cron task to clears all the mobkit non-tamed mobs in the closest range of all the server's players from time to time.

+If cron_time <= 0 then the cron task does not run.